huggingface/blog/lematerial.md

 - If distinct materials lead to different hashes based on material identification tags across existing databases
 - Whether adding small noises or applying symmetry operations to a material leads to the same hash
 - If materials sharing the same hash, across or within databases, could indeed be the same material — with manual and DFT checks
-- How fast and accurate our hash is compared to Pymatgen’s StructureMatcher on existing databases
+- How fast and accurate our hash is compared to Pymatgen's StructureMatcher on existing databases

 <blockquote>
   <strong> 🤗 Call to the community:</strong> the aim is not to position our fingerprint method as the single solution to de-duplicate materials databases and find novel materials, but rather to foster discussion around this question.
 One current limitation of our hash, is that it does not address disordered structures.
 Hence, we would like to push the community towards achieving a consensus, while proposing a relatively simple and efficient fingerprint method in the meantime.</blockquote>